alexturcoo/ont-nb-DNA/README.md

 The FAST5 format is the standard sequencing output for Oxford Nanopore sequencers.
 Based on the hierarchical data format HDF5 format which enables storage of large and comples data.
 Remember, these are binary so you need tools to view the contents of the data (h5py package in python)

 For optimal performance, Dorado requires POD5 file input.
-We first convert directories of fast5s to pod5s prior to basecalling and alignment.
+We first convert directories of fast5s to pod5s prior to basecalling and alignment.\
+  * The script can be found at ... ```PUT SCRIPT LOCATION IN REPO HERE```
 ```bash
 module load python/3.10 gcc arrow/11
 python -c "import pyarrow"